The Ipcress File (1965)

 The film echoes the grittiness and realism of the New Wave films, while also showing some of the quirkiness and style-consciousness of the later films of the 1960s.
 In his humble origins and his disdainful attitude to his job and his bosses, Palmer probably also owes something to the working class protagonists of the kitchen sink dramas of the early part of the decade.

 The film emphasises the ordinariness of Palmer and his everyday life, showing him making his morning coffee, shopping in a supermarket and cooking dinner.
-Palmer also wears glasses, usually considered a distinctly unsexy and un-film star like appearance.
+Palmer also wears glasses, usually considered a distinctly unsexy and un-film-star like appearance.
 But he is an aspirational figure in his own modest way.
 He is a bit of a gourmet, has his own bachelor pad, enjoys books and is a classical music buff.
 He is also just as interested in the opposite sex as Bond.

 Palmer's culinary interests reflect those of the author Len Deighton, and one of Deighton's weekly Observer cook strips is seen pinned to Palmer's wall.
 Palmer is also seen making his morning brew with a coffee machine, something that probably marked him out as a bit of a sophisticate in 1965.
 The coffee machine was a Berkay Insta-Brewer, made by a company part-owned by the film's executive producer Charles Kasher, in a cheeky piece of product placement.
 The title sequence, showing Palmer getting up and making his breakfast, is a clear influence on the Paul Newman flick Harper (1966), which opens with a very similar scene.